 Way tooooo easy.
 Who said good things take time and precision?
-Well I’m here to say thats not always true.
+Well, I’m here to say that’s not always true.
 I’ve so enjoyed spending time with my extended family from Mexico and have learned a lot about Mexican cooking.
 This trip to San Diego was especially interesting and I had the opportunity to learn from the best.
-My daughter’s father in-law, Enrique, is an amazing cook and always brings the best homemade salsa to every gatherings, which happens to be weekly!
+My daughter’s father-in-law, Enrique, is an amazing cook and always brings the best homemade salsa to every gathering, which happens to be weekly!
 This time he made it on the spot and I got to watch the chef at work!
 Just take a look at these pictures…plus the best part is NO MEASURING.
 Just do it!

 Enrique actually made two different salsa’s at one time while I flashed the camera.
 So here are some shots of Enrique’s Roasted Salsa…